microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls if opened editors should show with an icon or not.
 This requires an icon theme to be enabled as well.
   "workbench.editor.showIcons": true,

   // Controls if opened editors show as preview.
-Preview editors are reused until they are kept (e.g. via double click or editing).
+Preview editors are reused until they are kept (e.g. via double click or editing) and show up with an italic font style.
   "workbench.editor.enablePreview": true,

   // Controls if opened editors from Quick Open show as preview.
 Preview editors are reused until they are kept (e.g. via double click or editing).